keithalewis/math/ross.md

 cost nothing to place and cancel so we can keep adjusting their size as $t\to\tau_{j+1}$.

+A perfect hedge is a trading strategy with $\hat{A}_t - A_t = 0$.
+A topic for future research is to find a trading strategy that makes this white noise with minimum variance.
+This is a generalization of the Markowitz efficient portfolio theory.

 ## Application

 This sections shows how to use the SUM to value various instruments